 On the low setting, the motor spins at 6,500 rpm.
 This mode is great for extracting juice from softer fruits and vegetables.
-The motor spins at 13,000 rpm on the high setting which is meant for hard stuff such as carrots and apples.
+The motor spins at 13,000 rpm on the high setting, which is meant for hard foods such as carrots and apples.

 The housing is made of die-cast metal and is exceptionally sturdy.
 The feed tube is stainless steel and can efficiently process whole fruits and vegetables such as carrots, cucumbers, and celery.

 The juicer has a titanium-reinforced stainless steel cutting disc and an Italian mesh micro filter basket with 40,000 pores.

 The food chute on its top measures 3” in diameter and can take big chunks of fruits and veggies without a problem.

 The pulp collector is made of high-quality, BPA-free polymer plastic.
 The container is easy to remove and clean, keeping the overall maintenance requirements to a minimum.

 This juicer also features an overload protection that prevents it from overheating.
 The safety locking arm doesn’t allow the juicer to start if the cover isn’t in place.